My breast care

 Non-Surgical Treatments for Breast Cancer

-Anti-breast cancer treatments include hormonal therapies, different types of Chemotherapy, Radiotherapy and for a small proportion of patients a “biological agent” called Herceptin.
+Anti-breast cancer treatments include hormonal therapies, different types of Chemotherapy, and targeted therapies such as Herceptin and Radiotherapy.